Information About CSET Single Subject Test

 The scores received for the different subtests are termed raw scores.
 These raw scores are multiplied with a pre-assigned weight of that particular subtest.
 The resultant score is termed the scaled score.
 The range of the scaled score is 100-300.
 The score you have to attain to pass the test is 220.
 You can also pass the subtests one by one.

-Since the CSET single subject is available only in the paper-based format, the test dates are available once in two months in the months of September, November, January, March, May and July.
+Since this is available only in the paper-based format, the test dates are available once in two months in the months of September, November, January, March, May and July.

 The registration for the test can be made online or over phone.
 While online registrations are accepted during the regular, late and emergency periods, the phone registration is available only in the late and emergency periods.
 Another difference between the two registration modes is that online registration is available on all days, but phone-in registration is only available on working days from 9.00am to 5.00pm.

-The test fee varies for the different subjects offered in the CSET single subject examination.
+The test fee varies for the different subjects offered in this examination.
 This website gives the details of test fee for all the subjects, http://www.cset.nesinc.com/CS18_testfees.asp.
 The fee can be paid by using a credit, debit or check card which has a MasterCard or Visa logo on it.

-Whatever subject you choose in the CSET single subject, a systematic and complete preparation is essential.
+Whatever subject you choose, a systematic and complete preparation is essential.
 California expects the teachers to have thorough knowledge of their respective subjects and therefore, the tests are difficult to pass.
 However, there are lots of good study materials available today which can be used for a comprehensive preparation.
 If you are confident and self-motivated, you can prepare for the test by yourself.
 If you have good friends, then all of you can join together and prepare for the test.
 However, if you think you need professional guidance, many companies offer preparatory programs for the various subjects.
 You can enroll in one of them and benefit immensely.

-If your dream is to become a teacher, then you must pass the CSET test and to become a middle school or secondary school teacher, you have to identify the subject you have specialized in and take up the CSET single subject test.
+If your dream is to become a teacher, then you must pass the test and to become a middle school or secondary school teacher, you have to identify the subject you have specialized in and take up the Single Subject test.
 Also, you have to prepare for the test and pass it to realize your dream of becoming a teacher.